barsoom/devbook/service_layer/README.md

 The callback convention is `noun_was_verbed` as above.
 Makes it more obvious that it's a callback.

 This example use case is pretty short.
 We'd very likely want to extract a use case for anything longer; at this length or shorter, it may be overkill.
 We're still finding that limit.

+## Under discussion

+Some points that are particularly not-settled:

+* `call` instead of `run`?
+Seems to be the Ruby convention for "just run this thing" except when you need to prevent use of lambdas.
+* `CancelOrder.run` isn't very domainy.
+But `Order.cancel` easily collides with models.